CloudReactor/aws-role-template/README.md

 in your AWS account.
 For a complete guide on how to deploy tasks to Fargate and CloudReactor, see the [CloudReactor quick start](https://github.com/CloudReactor/cloudreactor-ecs-quickstart) project.

-1. A template that allows CloudReactor to run processes on your behalf.
+1. A template that allows CloudReactor to run tasks on your behalf.
 It also creates a role to run ECS tasks with support for Cloudwatch logs.
 This template is named `cloudreactor-aws-role-template.json`.
 Uploading this template is required for CloudReactor to work properly.

 2. A template that specifies the permissions required for you to deploy tasks